octomodo/AI-Browser-Prompting-Guide/README.md

 ### E-commerce Price Monitoring

-**Prompt:** "Check the price of iPhone 15 on Best Buy every morning at 9 AM and send me an email if the price drops below $800"
+**Prompt:** "Check the price of iPhone 15 on BestBuy every morning at 9 AM and send me an email if the price drops below $800"

 **Agent Configuration:**
-- **Action:** Navigate to Best Buy
+- **Action:** Navigate to BestBuy
 - **Search:** "iPhone 15"
 - **Extract:** Price information
 - **Condition:** If price < $800